coastalwhite/zola-tailwind/README.md

 ## Dependencies

-In order to work with this project, both Zola and NPM/Yarn need to be accessible from your shell.
+In order to work with this project, both Zola and the standalone TailwindCSS CLI need to be accessible from your shell.

 * To install Zola look [here](https://www.getzola.org/documentation/getting-started/installation/).
-* To install NPM look [here](https://nodejs.org/en/download/).
-* To install Yarn look [here](https://yarnpkg.com/getting-started/install).
+* To install the TailwindCSS standalone CLI look [here](https://github.com/tailwindlabs/tailwindcss/releases/latest).

 ## Usage